James H. Howard: United States Navy

+On January 19, he and two other pilots were credited with shared destruction of a Mitsubishi Ki-21 bomber engaging in reconnaissance over Burma and on January 24, he shot down a Ki-27 over Rangoon.
+On July 4, Howard shot down another Ki-27 over Hengyang, China with the AVG shooting down three more Ki-27s with no losses.
+The aerial battle over Hengyang was the last combat action of Flying Tigers before it was disbanded.
+He flew 56 missions and shot down 6 Japanese warplanes.

 United States Army Air Forces

 After the Flying Tigers were disbanded on July 4, 1942, Howard returned to the U.S. and was commissioned a captain in the Army Air Forces.
-In 1943, he was promoted to the rank of major and given command of the 356th Fighter Squadron in the 354th Fighter Group, based in the United Kingdom.
+In 1943, he was promoted to the rank of major and given command of the 356th Fighter Squadron in the 354th Fighter Group, based in the United Kingdom, flying North American P-51 Mustangs.
+On December 20, 1943, during an escort of American bombers over Bremen, Howard shot down a Messerschmitt Bf 109, his first aerial victory over Europe.

+On January 11, 1944, Howard led three squadrons of 354th FG P-51s on an escort mission to support bombers on the target leg at Oschersleben, Germany.
+The bombers had completed their target run and were already in trouble when Howard spotted them.
+After dispensing the other two squadrons to protect middle and rearward bomber formations, Howard's squadron flew towards the lead formation and broke up into flights.

-On January 11, 1944, Howard flew his P-51 unaccompanied into some 30 Luftwaffe fighters that were attacking a formation of American B-17 Flying Fortress bombers over Oschersleben, Germany.
+After the initial contact, Howard became separated from his flight and then from his wingman and flew unaccompanied into some 30 Luftwaffe fighters that were attacking a formation of American Boeing B-17 Flying Fortress bombers.
 For more than a half-hour, Howard defended the heavy bombers of the 401st Bomb Group against the swarm of Luftwaffe fighters, repeatedly attacking the enemy and shooting down as many as six.
-Even after Howard's P-51 ran out of ammunition, he continued to dive on enemy airplanes.
+Even after three of his four guns were out of action, he continued to dive on enemy airplanes.
 The leader of the bomber formation later reported, "For sheer determination and guts, it was the greatest exhibition I've ever seen.
 It was a case of one lone American against what seemed to be the entire Luftwaffe.
 He was all over the wing, across and around it.
 They can't give that boy a big enough award."
+However, none of this has ever been confirmed against German records and according to Air Force Historical Study 85, Howard was credited in destroying three enemy aircraft during the mission, which includes two twin-engine Messerschmitt Bf 110s and one Focke-Wulf Fw 190.